spacecat33/cigar_brands/README.md

 # CigarBrands

-Welcome to cigar_brands, where you can find information on different cigar brands!
+Welcome to cigar_brands, where you can find information on different types of cigars!

 To start, you will need to follow the below installation and development instructions (noting you will need the gems, nokogiri and open-uri).

+Once set up, select a brand from the list to see what cigars that brand has!
+Enjoy!

 ## Installation